 High School Mooting

-Mooting is a hypothetical case argued among law students, traditionally between novice barristers, but now typically at university level.
-It is an important part of the Western Sydney University School of Law curriculum, providing students the opportunity to develop skills in advocacy in real courtroom settings.
-The Western Sydney University, with the support of the NSW Department of Education and Communities, invited select public high school students in New South Wales to participate in the inaugural Kirby Cup, the Western Sydney University High School Mooting Competition in 2016.
+Mooting is a hypothetical appeal case argued among law students, traditionally between novice barristers, but now typically at university level.
+It is an important part of the Western Sydney University School of Law curriculum, providing students with an opportunity to develop skills in advocacy in real courtroom settings.

 Teams of 4 students from a school can participate in the competition.